We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 pts = self.geometry.DVGeo.getLocalIndex(0)

-Then we call “nom_addVolumeConstraint” to add a volume constraint with bounds [1.0:3.0].
-Here we use relative upper and lower bound values with respect to the initial volume (default).
 To compute the volume, pyGeo first constructs a 2D mesh from the “leList” and “teList”.
 Here “nSpan = 2” and “nChord = 10” mean we use two points in the spanwise (z) and 10 points in the chordwise (x) to construct the 2D mesh.
-Then pyGeo projects this 2D mesh upward and downward to the wing surface mesh and form 3D trapezoid volumes to approximate the wing volume.
+Then pyGeo projects this 2D mesh upward and downward to the wing surface mesh and forms 3D trapezoid volumes to approximate the wing volume.
 The more the leList and teList are close to the actual leading and trailing edges of the airfoil mesh, the better the volume approximation will be.
 Also, increasing the nSpan and nChord gives a better volume approximation.
 We recommend nSpan and nChord be similar to the number of FFD points in the spanwise and chordwise directions.

-Similarly, we call “nom_addThicknessConstraints2D” to add thickness constraints with bounds [0.8:3.0].
-Again we use relative value with respect to the initial thickness (default).
-Similar to the volume constraint, pyGeo first construct a 2 by 10 mesh from the leList and teList and and projects the 2D mesh points upward and downward to the wing surface to compute the thickness at these 20 locations; we have 20 thickness constraints in total.
+The thickness constraints are handled in a similar manner.
+Similar to the volume constraint, pyGeo first constructs a 2 by 10 mesh from the leList and teList and projects the 2D mesh points upward and downward to the wing surface to compute the thickness at these 20 locations; we have 20 thickness constraints in total.

-For more detailed explanation of constraint setup, refer to MACH-Aero-Tutorials.
+For a more detailed explanation of constraint setup, refer to MACH-Aero-Tutorials.

 # setup the volume and thickness constraints